PlatanoV3rde/CompatibilityPlugin/README.md

-# CompatibilityPlugin
+# <p align="center">CompatibilityPlugin</p>

-CompatibilityPlugin is a hybrid plugin that brings Pixelmon Compatibility to a BattlePass plugin.
+<p align="center">CompatibilityPlugin is a hybrid plugin that brings Pixelmon Compatibility to a BattlePass plugin.</p>
-More info can be found on the wiki page: https://github.com/Neovitalism/CompatibilityPlugin/wiki
+<p align="center">More info can be found on the wiki page: https://github.com/Neovitalism/CompatibilityPlugin/wiki</p>

-This project is now "abandoned".
-Small bug-fixes will still occur if needed, but take no priority.
+<p align="center">This project is now "abandoned".
+Small bug-fixes will still occur if needed, but take no priority.</p>
-If you do encounter an issue, open an issue on this repository.
+<p align="center">If you do encounter an issue, open an issue on this repository.</p>

-### If you want to use this plugin, you must build the jar yourself.
+### <p align="center">If you want to use this plugin, you must build the jar yourself.</p>